Name of the Project: Community Engagement in Countering Violent Extremism in Cox’ Bazar (CEVEC)

 - Provide 3 days TOT on life skills education to 324 students for peer education at educational institutes

 - Provide 423 orientations to 21,150 students by 324 TOT trained students based on toolkits on VE

 - Facilitate to arrange 162 students engagement events with the participation of 3240 students on awareness initiatives at their own education institutes like producing wall magazines and arranging debate competitions

-Initiative-4: Mobilize different stakeholders at community level to work as change agents:
+Initiative-4: Mobilize different stakeholders at the community level to work as change agents:

-- Provide 83 orientations to 1328 representatives of 83 Local Government Institutions at Union, Upazilla and Municipality level
+- Provide 83 orientations to 1328 representatives of 83 Local Government Institutions at Union, Upazila and Municipality level.

-- Provide 8 trainings on prevention and countering violent extremism to 240 participants from civil society organizations, Community Based Organizations, media, faith based organizations, local forums and relevant government bodies
+- Provide 8 pieces of training on prevention and countering violent extremism to 240 participants from civil society organizations, Community Based Organizations, media, faith-based organizations, local forums and relevant government bodies.

-- Arrange 5 roundtable discussions on the threats and consequences of VE with 200 policy makers, district administration, Upazilla administration, concerned government departments, law enforcement authorities, political leaders, press club/media, representatives from civil society, religious leaders and NGOs at district level
+- Arrange 5 roundtable discussions on the threats and consequences of VE with 200 policy makers, district administration, Upazilla administration, concerned government departments, law enforcement authorities, political leaders, press club/media, representatives from civil society, religious leaders and NGOs at the district level.

 Initiative-5: Build awareness on the threat of violent extremism among women in Cox’s Bazar district

 - Organize 5,424 courtyard meeting with 108,480 women participants at ward level.